 |Total Portfolio Value||Annual Fee|

 Financial planning clients will need to pay either a fixed fee or hourly fee.
 Should you abide by a fixed fee schedule, your rates will be negotiated in advance, while hourly fees typically fall within $150 to $300 an hour.
 RWM’s general consulting services follow essentially the same fee structure.

 Check out the table below to see how Redwood’s fees for its portfolio management services compare.
 Note that these fees are only estimates and actual costs may vary.

 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|

 |Estimated Investment Management Fees at Redwood Wealth Management*|

 Based on its Form ADV, Redwood Wealth Management has a clean legal and regulatory record with the SEC.

 Opening an Account With Redwood Wealth Management

-The best way to get in touch with a Redwood Wealth Management advisor is to call the firm at (678) 527-2800 or send an email to firstname.lastname@example.org.
-Redwood’s website also offers a contact firm that you can fill out to have an advisor reach out directly to you.
+The best way to get in touch with a Redwood Wealth Management advisor is to call the firm at (678) 390-3300 or send an email, which you can find on its website.
+Redwood’s site also offers a contact form that you can fill out to have an advisor reach out directly to you.